openenergymonitor/learn/view/electricity-monitoring/ct-sensors/yhdc-sct-013-000-ct-sensor-report.md

 *   Establish the maximum output when saturated

 Some tests that were carried out on the earlier versions have not been repeated.
-Details of the results of those tests can be found in the earlier issue of this report, which is available for download as a PDF file [here](files/Yhdc CT Report (Iss 6).pdf).
+Details of the results of those tests can be found in the earlier issue of this report, which is available for download as a PDF file [here](files/YhdcCTReportIss6.pdf).

 #### **1\.
 Ratio & Saturation.**